shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |
 | String | no | number |

-If the value of `EditOutputTagPmts` is set to `true` in the loan request, then this field will appear for each `PmtStream` object.
+If the value of `EditOutput.TagPmts` is set to `true` in the loan request, then this field will appear for each `PmtStream` object.
 The value of this field identifies which `PmtStreams[]` array member of the loan request gave rise to it.